 9. Consolidate and look forward

-Mentally and physically.
-Touch base with people to see how they are going and know that it’s okay to not be okay.
-These times can impact businesses and it’s the people behind the business who feel the brunt of the impact.
-Take care, stay safe and be there for one another.
+Touch base with people to see how they are going and know that it’s okay not to be okay.
+These times can impact businesses, and the people behind the business feel the brunt of the impact.

-If this article has sparked any questions contact your Ledge Finance Executive directly or contact our offices here.
+If this article has sparked any questions, contact your Ledge Finance Executive or our offices here.